Tips on planning for a flood.

 - Turn off your gas at the main shut-off valve.
 Don’t turn it back on yourself.

 - Take extra care while driving – familiar roads may look dramatically different when flooded.
 Do not drive into flooded areas.
-Check the road conditions at www.drivebc.ca before you leave.
+Check the road conditions before you leave.

 - Do not walk through moving water.
 Less than 15 centimetres of moving water can make you fall.
 If you have to walk in water, go where the water is not moving and watch for tripping hazards.

-- In the event of an evacuation, make sure you register at the reception centre.
-For information on your local reception centre, visit your community website.
+- In the event of an evacuation, make sure you register at your local community reception centre.

 - Keep disaster response routes clear.

 - Listen for news reports to learn whether the water supply is safe to drink.
-We will release boil water advisories as necessary.
+Watch for boil water advisories.